 Ron holds the Society of Professional Journalists’ Sigma Delta Chi Award for coverage of the 2000 presidential election, and he is a four-time winner of the prestigious White House Correspondents’ Association Merriman Smith Memorial Award.

-He serves on the board of directors of the Autism Alliance of Michigan and the board of trustees for The Nature Conservancy Michigan and the University of Detroit Mercy.
+He serves as the chair of the Autism Alliance of Michigan and on the board of trustees for The Nature Conservancy Michigan and the University of Detroit Mercy.